 Deposits and guarantees are different to bonds.
-For more information about bonds, view our Lodging the bond page.
+For more information about bonds, view Lodging the bond.

 A landlord or agent may ask a tenant for a holding deposit before a lease is signed, and refund it once both parties sign the lease.

 If there is no tenancy agreement within 14 days, the money must be refunded by the next business day.

 - establishing or using direct debit facilities

 - making, continuing or renewing a lease (this may also be referred to as a premium, bonus, commission or key money).

 A landlord or agent can be fined for attempting to charge for any of these services.

 It is also illegal for a landlord or agent to charge any sort of ‘administration fee’ or ‘late fee’ to process rent payments.
 This is the case even if rent is late or in arrears.